Neck Injury Lawyer

 Anyone who has been in a rear-end car collision and is feeling the effects of a neck injury should seek medical attention.
 After an accident, you should visit a clinic or hospital to get checked out.
 Sometimes the full effects of whiplash are partially or entirely delayed, only taking effect hours or days after the accident.
 Only a doctor can determine the extent and severity of an injury and recommend treatment.

-If you’ve been injured in a car wreck due to someone else’s carelessness, feel free to contact the neck injury lawyers at The Traub Law Office at (512) 246-9191 or by filling in the form below.
+If you've been injured in a car wreck due to someone else's carelessness, feel free to contact the neck injury lawyers at The Traub Law Office at (512) 246-9191 or by filling in the contact form.